 All emergency medical transport vehicles where physically possible (based on geography and technology), shall have the capability of communicating with a single dispatch center or disaster communications command post.

 All ambulances are capable of communicating on the MEDARS radio system.

 3.05 Hospitals.

-All hospitals within the EMS system shall (where physically possible) be able to communicate with each other by two-way radio.
+All EMS system hospitals shall (where physically possible) be able to communicate with each other by two-way radio.